Conditions in detention facilities

 Use of excessive force by the authorities

-In January 2020, detainees started a protest which led to the intervention of the police who arrested 19 people who were believed to have planned it.[36]
+In January 2020, detainees started a protest which led to the intervention of the police who arrested 19 people who were believed to have planned it.[33]
 Only a few days after the riot at Safi’s detention centre, twenty-two migrants were convicted to a nine-month prison sentence for having “insulted and threatened public officials, violently resisting arrest and slightly injuring five detention officers”.
-They were also accused of taking part in a rioting mob and failing to disperse when ordered to, conspiracy to commit a crime, voluntary damage, disturbing the peace, disobeying lawful orders, threatening public officers and throwing stones at private property”.[37]
+They were also accused of “taking part in a rioting mob and failing to disperse when ordered to, conspiracy to commit a crime, voluntary damage, disturbing the peace, disobeying lawful orders, threatening public officers and throwing stones at private property”.[34]

 NGOs reacted in a press statement on the “shameful treatment of arrested migrants” by the Malta Police Force.
 NGOs exposed the way migrants were brought to Court, tied together in pairs and displayed to the general public, contrary to standard practice.
 They qualified this behaviour as inhumane treatment and prejudicial to the principle of presumption of innocence.
 Moreover, they emphasised that minors were among the accused and should therefore have been awarded specific protections throughout criminal proceedings.[35]

 In February 2021, five young migrants were sentenced to prison after pleading guilty to participating in a riot at the Safi detention centre which occurred in September 2020.
-Two were sentenced to 30 months imprisonment while the other three, minors at the time, received an 18-month sentence.[39]
+Two were sentenced to 30 months’ imprisonment while the other three, minors at the time, received an 18-month sentence.[36]

-Several migrants tried to escape the detention centres.[40]
 In September 2020, five migrants tried to escape Safi during a riot.
 A security guard then shot at one of the migrants who sustained light injuries.
 The escaping migrants were later caught and taken to Court together with 27 other detainees accused of causing damages.
 The Police stated that seven officers were injured during the riot.
-A spokesperson for the Home Affairs Ministry stated that guards are not allowed to carry firearms in closed centres.[41]
+A spokesperson for the Home Affairs Ministry stated that guards are not allowed to carry firearms in closed centres.[37]

 In the CPT report, the Committee reported having received several allegations of excessive use of force by Detention Service staff and private security staff following riots.
 According to migrants reporting to the CPT, staff purposely shook the fence while some detainees were climbing it, causing them to fall to the ground where they were subjected to baton blows.
 The CPT also reported the unwarranted use of pepper spray by custodial staff against detained migrants.

 It was also reported in the media that migrants in detention might have been mistreated and/or tortured.
-EUAA confirmed this in January 2021, having received several reports from migrants detained at Lyster and Safi detention centre, particularly mentioning physical torture, beatings, solitary confinement, denial or delay of medical care, and also electrocution.
+EUAA confirmed this in January 2021, having received several reports from migrants detained at Lyster and Safi detention centre, particularly mentioning physical torture, beatings, solitary confinement, denial or delay of medical care, and having been subjected to electrocution.
 Addressing the issue, EUAA stated that the Agency is taking such allegations very seriously and immediately brought them to the attention of the responsible Maltese authorities.
-It added that such issues are raised with the national authorities on several occasions.[44]
+It added that such issues are raised with the national authorities on several occasions.[40]

 It was also reported anonymously by a source within the European agency, that its personnel often received reports of systematic abuse and violence, and that the agency noticed a high number of referrals to the psychiatric hospital because of frequent attempted suicide.[41]

-UNHCR Malta also indicated that the Agency received reports of some physical and verbal abuse against detained asylum seekers as well as suicide attempts in closed centres.[46]
+UNHCR Malta also indicated that the Agency received reports of some physical and verbal abuse against detained asylum-seekers as well as suicide attempts in closed centres.[42]

 In reply to these allegations, the Home Affairs Ministry stated that “no form of physical abuse is tolerated inside the detention centres, including scuffles between the detainees themselves.
 Detention Services officials are requested to report on each and every incident arising inside the centres.
 There have not been reports of torture and such instances would be referred to the police immediately”.
 He admitted that “there have been instances where migrants had to be referred to a psychiatrist, however, only few of such cases were confirmed to be mental-health illnesses.
 In such cases, the migrants are provided the necessary care by Mount Carmel Hospital”.[43]

-[1] Ministry for Home Affairs and National Security, Strategy for the Reception of Asylum Seekers and Irregular Immigrants, 2015, available at https://goo.gl/FFz7qJ
+[1] Ministry for Home Affairs and National Security, Strategy for the Reception of Asylum-seekers and Irregular Immigrants, 2015, available at https://goo.gl/FFz7qJ

 [2] Regulation 6A of the Reception Regulations, Subsidiary Legislation 420.06 of the Laws of Malta.